 The Company sets base salaries taking into consideration individual performance and prevailing market data for similar positions.
 The performance of Executive Officers is evaluated by Mr. Cammarata, and such performance, including that of Mr. Cammarata, is evaluated by the Committee taking into account achievement of corporate or divisional operating performance and other subjective criteria without any specific weighting assigned to a particular factor.
-In connection with Mr. Cammarata's employment agreement as Chief Executive Officer, base salary for fiscal 1995 was set at \$850,000.
+In connection with Mr. Cammarata's employment agreement as Chief Executive Officer, base salary for fiscal 1996 was set at \$850,000.
 Current base salaries for Messrs.
 Campbell and Lesser are \$415,000 and \$635,000, respectively.
 Employment agreements for Messrs.
-Cammarata, Campbell and Lesser provide for periodic review of base salary by the Board of Directors.
+Campbell and Lesser provide for periodic review of base salary by the Board of Directors.
+Due to Company performance, a base salary freeze was implemented affecting top management including the named Executives above for fiscal 1996.